 - Holiday: add a few rose petals for Valentine’s Day, a dollop of pumpkin for Thanksgiving, or a sprinkle of peppermint candy cane for the winter holidays

 Below are a few tips and tricks to make the most out of your mousse a chocolate ingredients and continue to build your sustainable kitchen skills:

-- Choose Fair Trade chocolate: Choose Fair Trade chocolate when possible to support ethically-sources chocolate growers.
-We like eco-friendly brands Alter Eco for chocolate bars and Pascha for chocolate chips; for allergen-friendly chocolate chips we turn to Enjoy Life.
+Choose Fair Trade chocolate: Choose Fair Trade chocolate when possible to support ethically-sources chocolate growers.
+We like eco-friendly brands Alter Eco for chocolate bars and Pascha for chocolate chips; for allergen-friendly chocolate chips we turn to Enjoy Life (affiliate links).

 - 1 teaspoon lemon juice

 - 1 teaspoon vanilla extract